 It is the pseudonym under which I have signed as an author for many years.
 The name alludes to Leo Tolstoy, with whom I feel an identification in several literary and extraliterary aspects, and to the Count of Monte Cristo, a prisoner who, after escaping from prison, finds an island with an incalculable treasure that allows him to bring justice upon his enemies.
 Sounds like something I would definitely do if I were in his shoes.

 Don’t be fooled by his age.
-Zarkon may be an old man, but unless he has forgotten his knowledge, that only makes him more dangerous.
-It is often said that the older a wizard is, the greater his wisdom tends to be.
-And he was already considered the most capable of his time when he was captured centuries ago.
-Even if you could count on my help it would not be enough, but little help is better than none at all.
+Zarkon may be old, but unless he’s forgotten his knowledge, that only makes him more dangerous.
+It’s often said that the older a mage, the greater his wisdom.
+And Zarkon was considered the most skilled of his time when he was captured centuries ago.
+Even with my help, it won’t be enough, but a little help is better than none.

 Rhod Astarnûn